-Note: After arriving at school, "Failure to attend" (unexcused) will be entered when students miss more than 10 minutes of Lunch, I/E, or any academic class.
+\Note: After arriving at school, "Failure to attend" (unexcused) will be entered when students miss more than 10 minutes of Lunch, I/E, AS or any academic class.

-1. Failure to attend one or more Academic Class, Lunch, or I/E Period
+1. Failure to attend one or more Academic Class, Lunch, IE or AS Period

 - a.
-First offense: 1- hour lunch detention in Lecture Hall on the day of the offense or next day - b.
+First offense: 1- hour lunch detention in Lecture Hall on the day of the offense or at the earliest convenience of administration - b.
 Second offense: 2-hour Wednesday School - c.
-Additional or repeated offense(s): Disciplinary action at the discretion of the Principal and/or Assistant Principal. - Repeated offenses: Possible recommendation for expulsion.
-Also, students under the age of 18 will be referred to the local juvenile court system.
+Additional or repeated offense(s): Disciplinary action at the discretion of the Principal and/or Assistant Principal. - d.
+Repeated offenses: students under the age of 18 may be referred to the local juvenile court system.